Avaiga/taipy-gui/gui/doc/chart.md

 of the chart control.<br/>
 *specific_value*, on the other hand, applies only to the second trace.

-An indexed property can also be assigned an array.
+An indexed property can also be assigned an array, without the index operator syntax.
 Then each value of the array is set to the property at the appropriate index, in sequence:

 ```
 values = [